 Making music on your Mac is your ticket to creating great tracks and mixes.
 Yet, no matter how capable your Mac is, if you don’t use the a good audio interface, chances are, you’ll have a not-so-good music production.

-In this regard, we made a serious and thorough research on audio interfaces that work well on your Mac.
-Since this operating system is amazing, leveraging its technologies is a way to uncover more potential in music making.
+In this regard, we made serious and thorough research on audio interfaces that work well on your Mac.
+Since this operating system is amazing, leveraging its technologies is a way to uncover more potential in music-making.